-Whether you’re looking to improve listening scores on the SBAC, CAASPP, ELPAC, TELPAS, or WIDA assessment, Listenwise quizzes are a great tool to prepare for the listening portion of the test.
+Whether you’re looking to improve listening scores on the SBAC, CAASPP, ELPAC, TELPAS, or WIDA assessment (see 5 stepsto prepping students for tests), Listenwise quizzes are a great tool to prepare for the listening portion of the test.
 Quizzes are easy to assign, provide an opportunity for students to practice their test-taking skills, and report on the strengths and weaknesses of your students’ listening comprehension.

-Each Wednesday Current Event includes a multiple-choice quiz, which we recommend assigning weekly to students.
+We post multiple-choice quizzes on a few Current Event every month, which we recommend assigning weekly to students.
 Our teachers love these Current Events quizzes as a 10-15 minute asynchronous listening activity.
 Here’s a list of our Wednesday quizzes.

 For more help with finding and assigning a quiz, explore this section of the Support Center.

 Here are a few examples, which provide tips and tricks for using Listenwise quizzes throughout the year in preparation for state tests, while supplementing your curriculum with engaging listening activities:

 Here is one teacher’s instructional practice, along with their favorite feature, quiz reporting, which provides insight into how students are performing across 8 key listening skills:

 “Listenwise is a great way to engage students in both current events and topics related to curriculum.
 It’s easy to implement as part of a regular schedule; I assign one each Monday, so students can anticipate it.
 I also like how the questions are broken down by skill.
 For example, I was able to see that my students were struggling to identify the main idea of the interviews and respond by re-teaching this concept.
 I love having Listenwise as part of my weekly curriculum!”